-With 1.16 billion Instagram accounts fighting for attention, it’s becoming more challenging to get into the spotlight.
+With 1.16 billion Instagram accounts fighting for attention, getting into the spotlight is becoming more challenging.
 So what can you do to get noticed?

 There are plenty of ways to boost your Instagram presence, and using Instagram hashtags is one of them.
 If used properly, hashtags will get more attention and engagement for the content you post.

 To help you create a winning hashtag strategy, I’ve created this guide with quick tips, tricks, and templates.
 I’ll also share my personal experience on how I grew my following.
 At the end of this guide, I’ve also included a list of 500+ popular Instagram hashtags you can copy-paste to your posts and get discovered by a new audience on Instagram!

 How do hashtags work?

 Hashtags organize content by topic and help Instagram recognize what your post is about.
 A quick look at how hashtags came into being—in 2007, Twitter users complained they saw too much content.
 In an attempt to solve this, American blogger and product consultant Chris Messina suggested:

 Although Twitter allegedly responded with “these things are for nerds“, a series of events saw the first widespread use of hashtags to allow users to easily track updates.
 By the end of the 00s, hashtags were put to use in most social media platforms, including Instagram, Facebook, Reddit, and YouTube.

 But why do brands use hashtags so avidly?
 Hashtags serve as a filter for the enormous amount of content posted on the platform every day, and this filter helps users to find relevant and interesting posts.
 Let’s take a look at how the content gets sorted.